bcgov/digital-trust-toolkit/credentials/credential-tsm-protocol.md

 7. Condition of Membership

 ## 2.4.
 Governance Requirements
-The TSM Protocol Credential is governed by the [**TSM Program Governance**](https://mining.ca/wp-content/uploads/dlm_uploads/2021/12/TSM-Program-Governance.pdf)
+The TSM Summary Report Credential is governed by the [**TSM Program Governance**](https://mining.ca/wp-content/uploads/dlm_uploads/2021/12/TSM-Program-Governance.pdf)

 ## 2.5.
 Business Requirements

-The primary use of the TSM Protocol Credential is verification of TSM scores, see [Mining Association of Canada (MAC) Verifier Governance Framework](https://mining.ca/towards-sustainable-mining/external-verification/#:~:text=Individuals%20interested%20in%20becoming%20TSM%20verifiers%20should%20confirm,Mining%20Association%20of%20Canada%E2%80%99s%20annual%20verifier%20training%20workshop.)
+The primary use of the TSM Summary Report Credential is verification of TSM scores, see [Mining Association of Canada (MAC) Verifier Governance Framework](https://mining.ca/towards-sustainable-mining/external-verification/#:~:text=Individuals%20interested%20in%20becoming%20TSM%20verifiers%20should%20confirm,Mining%20Association%20of%20Canada%E2%80%99s%20annual%20verifier%20training%20workshop.)

 ## 2.6.
 Technical Requirements (Credential)